 Austin Burglary Attorney

-Defending Burglary Charges in Texas
+Defending Against Burglary Charges in Texas

 Burglary is a serious offense in Texas, defined under Texas Penal Code Section 30.02.
 It generally involves unlawfully entering a building or habitation with the intent to commit theft, assault, or another felony.
 Understanding the specifics of burglary laws is crucial, as the penalties vary significantly based on different circumstances, such as the type of premises entered and the accused's intent.